privacyidea/privacyidea/doc/application_plugins/index.rst

 .. note:: Basic Authentication sends the base64 encoded password on each request.
-So the browser will send the same one time password with each reqeust.
-Thus the authentication module needs to cache the password as the successful authentication.
+So the browser will send the same one time password with each request.
+Thus the authentication module needs to cache the password when the authentication is successful.
 Redis is used for caching the password.

 .. warning:: As redis per default is accessible by every user on the machine, you need to use this plugin with caution!
 Every user on the machine can